-Using React Bricks CLI you can choose one of the 4 Next.js starters:
+From the React Bricks CLI you can choose one of the 3 Next.js starters:

-Next.js is a great framework to develop React apps and websites with great performance and SEO optimization.
+Next.js is a framework to develop React apps and websites with great performance and SEO optimization.

 Next.js in fact has the ability to use SSR (Server-Side Rendering), SSG (Static Site Generation) or ISR (Incremental Static Regeneration, which is unique to Next.js).

-Here I will explain quickly what all these acronyms mean and what I suggest for the common use cases.
-If you want to learn the tradeoffs in depth, you may also read my article Server Side Rendering vs Static Site Generation vs Incremental Static Regeneration.
+Here we explain quickly what all these acronyms mean and what I suggest for the common use cases.
+If you want to learn the tradeoffs in depth, you may also read Matteo's article Server Side Rendering vs Static Site Generation vs Incremental Static Regeneration.

 SSR is great when you need SEO and you want to be sure that the user has always the latest version of a page, even if it means a higher load on the server (because Node.js needs to render the pages server side, instead of just returning a static page).